Can Anybody Actually Win The Evolution 2.0 Prize?

 Why?
 Because there may well be a principle of self-organization in nature, or consciousness, or some unknown law of physics, that explains information.

-Origin of Information is one of the most valuable and fundamental questions in the entire history of science.
+Origin of the Genetic Code – aka Origin of Information – is one of the most valuable and fundamental questions in the entire history of science.
 If this is discovered, it will be one of the ten most important discoveries of the 21st century.
-It may be one of the biggest science discoveries of all time.
+It may be one of the greatest science discoveries of all time.

 Of course we can choose to give the current (non-empirical, non-testable, non-scientific) Origin Of Life theories a free diplomatic bag of immunity.
 If so, why don’t we just ignore science entirely… and make up whatever we want to believe?

-Secular people of all stripes are free to do that.
-People are welcome to believe life was a “happy chemical accident,” as long as they acknowledge that’s not science.
+People of all stripes are free to do that.
+Irreligious people are welcome to believe life was a “happy chemical accident,” as long as they acknowledge that’s not science.

 But they can’t have their cake and eat it too.
 They can’t claim to “wear the robe of science” as though it somehow supports their skepticism.
 And they cannot ban God from the debate, reel off a story about warm ponds and lucky lightning strikes, and claim to be fair and honest about science.

 By the way, I know many deeply religious people who are also extremely uncomfortable with “God of the Gaps” arguments.
 They also only accept naturalistic models as real science.
-The BioLogos foundation is a good example.
+The BioLogos foundation and American Scientific Affiliation are good examples.